cobywg/DocumentingMajorUniversityProtests/README.md

 ## The Acquisition

 The data I used was downloaded from the Homeland Infrastructure Foundation-Level Data (HIFLD) portal.
 This is an open data portal that I was able to access and download a geojson data file.
 I integrated the data set within my Visual Studio Code environment in order to filter the data.
 Since I only planned on documenting a small amount of the data provided, I decided to do a filter selection based on the name of the university.
 The only problem I encountered when filtering the data was being able to find the current university.
 Since many universities in similar areas have similar names, I had to be precise when finding the correct university variables to be used.

+The data can be found [here](https://hifld-geoplatform.opendata.arcgis.com/datasets/0d7bedf9d582472e9ff7a6874589b545/explore).

+# Project limitations

+As the sole contributor to this project, I encountered several limitations due to resource constraints.
+Firstly, not all major universities could be included.
+Secondly, sourcing reputable information for all university demonstrations proved challenging given the vast volume of articles on the subject.
+Lastly, reliance on available articles may have introduced potential inaccuracies into the data.

+# Conclusion

+I've documented 49 pro-Palestinian protests compared to just 8 pro-Israel protests, reflecting a significant 512% increase in support for Palestine.
+This disparity was anticipated given the current political climate and the nature of media coverage.
+An interesting aspect is the varied responses from university administrations: some strictly upheld the law, while others engaged in constructive dialogue with students.
+Many officials, however, faced backlash for their public statements, which inadvertently fueled support for Palestine.

+Understanding the broader political context is essential for fostering meaningful discussions.
+I believe that students, faculty, and community members should unite in condemning violence and work collaboratively towards a better future.
+Despite the tensions between pro-Palestinian and pro-Israeli groups, we share many commonalities as humans.
+Emphasizing these shared values can help foster unity and understanding.
+Unfortunately, media often polarizes opinions, which can hinder productive conversations.
+By focusing on common ground, we can move towards a more harmonious and constructive dialogue.